backstage/backstage/docs/deployment/cloudfoundry.md

   $BUILD_DIR
 ```

-Since backstage uses yarn berry (> v1.x.x) and the buildpack for Cloud Foundry only supports v1.x.x and below we need to create a new .yarnrc file in the build directory
+To use Yarn v1, create a new `.yarnrc` file in the build directory with the following content:
 ```
-.yarnrc
 yarn-offline-mirror "./npm-packages-offline-cache"
 yarn-offline-mirror-pruning true
 ```

-Now we can change into the build directory and perform a yarn install to populate the yarn offline mirror directory to hydrate the npm dependencies necessary to run backstage.
-We also need to untar the backstage packages.
+In the build directory, untar the backstage packages and run `yarn install` to install npm dependencies into the yarn offline mirror directory:

 ```
 cd $BUILD_DIR